anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is a characteristic of wisdom not to do desperate things.
+Quote: Nothing will work unless you do.

-By: Henry David Thoreau
+By: Maya Angelou